rfshelley/Documentation/device-type-developers-guide/tiles-metadata.rst

         state "on", label:'${name}', action:"switch.off", icon:"st.switches.switch.on", backgroundColor:"#79b821"
     }

-When using the current attribute value, the attribute value must be set by sending an event.
+When using the current attribute value, the attribute value must be set by sending an Event.
 For simplicity, the code examples in this documentation typically will not show the attribute value being set.
 Just know that if a label is set like this: